tuliorr/DimensionalityReduction/README.md

 ### Low Variance Filter

+This method aims to remove the features that have the lowest values of variance, which have low dispersion and values close to the mean.
+In this way, these features interfere less with the target when compared to those with greater variance.

+STEPS

+1. Pre-processing of features using MinMaxScaler (except the target)

+2. Calculate variance and sort values by descending order

+3. Create a new index with the features arranged by variance in descending order

+4. Run a loop that tests all combinations of features and returns performance metrics for each one

+FIGURE

+It can be seen from the Figure above that the accuracy increases with the increase of the features until reaching equilibrium in a range of values

 ### Random Forests

 Random forests is a tree-based model which is widely used for regression and classification tasks on non-linear data.
 It can also be used for feature selection with its built-in feature_importances_ attribute which calculates feature importance scores for each feature based on the ‘gini’ criterion (a measure of the quality of a split of internal nodes) while training the model.